What kind of websites can I bookmark?

 Articles is intended for bookmarking text based content.
 This means you can save almost any news or blog article for reading later.

-While many articles can be successfully extracted, the content of some pages can not be determined.
+While many articles can be successfully extracted, the content of some web pages can not be determined.

 Another case where article extraction can fail are websites with outdated, non-standard or unstructured formats.
 For pages without semantic markup, it is simply not possible to determine what the actual content is.
-If text is contained in div or span elements instead of paragraphs, a parser can not know its meaning in context of an article.
+If text is contained in div or span elements instead of paragraphs, a parser can not know its meaning.